If your child has earned income, there could be benefits to opening a Roth IRA in your child’s name.

 Other benefits beyond retirement

-Many parents don’t realize that the money in a Roth IRA for a child can be used for more than just retirement, Huber says.
-For example, your child can take out contributions, or principal amounts, from the Roth IRA for any reason without taxes or penalty.
+Many parents don’t realize that the money in a Roth IRA for a child can be used for more than just retirement.
+For example, Roth IRA contribution amounts can be withdrawn for any reason, even before reaching age 59½, without any taxes or penalties enforced.

 Under IRS rules, children can also tap into earnings without incurring an early withdrawal penalty if the money is used for qualified higher education expenses, but they may have to pay income tax on those distributions.

 Another exception allows your child to withdraw up to $10,000 of earnings for a first-time home purchase without paying income tax or a penalty if the account has been open for at least five years.
-But be sure to discuss this further with your tax consultant, Huber says.
+But be sure to discuss this further with your tax consultant.

-Keep in mind that your child will receive full control of the account once they are a legal adult, Huber says.
+Keep in mind that your child will receive full control of the account once they are a legal adult.
 You can surprise them with it when they turn 18 (or reach the legal adult age in your state) or use the account as a tool to teach them about saving and investing as they grow from child to teen to legal adult.

 Qualified Roth IRA distributions are not included in gross income.
 Roth IRA distributions are generally considered “qualified” provided a Roth IRA has been open for more than five years and the owner has reached age 59½ or meets other requirements.
 Withdrawals may be subject to an IRS 10% additional tax for early or pre-59½ distributions.